 Many people think that networking is flinging your business cards around at an event or trying to sell your business to everyone you meet.
 Effective networking is actually about building relationships with other business owners that may result in referrals which can lead to sales.
 It is a process rather than a quick sale.

-A great place to start is attending one of Small Business Victoria’s Effective Business Networking workshops so you understand how it all works.
-Knowing what you want to achieve through networking will help determine the best networking option for you and what you may need to invest.
-As an added bonus, the workshop can be a great place to start building your network.
+Knowing what you want to achieve through networking will help determine the best networking option for you and what you may need to invest in.

 Asking yourself a few key questions can help you decide what type of networking events would work best for you.